MileHacker Logo

 • Vegetarian: Limited but possible.
 Dishes include daals (lentils), vegetable curries (aloo palak, bhindi, mixed vegetable curries), and salads.

-• Clearly specify "without meat/chicken" when ordering.
+• Clearly specify "no meat/chicken" when ordering.

 • Vegan: More challenging.
 Ghee (clarified butter) and yogurt are usual ingredients.